Sanderson Farms has steadily scratched its way up the pecking

 service the grocery and foodservice sectors.
 Therefore,

-the average weight of Sanderson's birds is more than that
+the average weight of Sanderson's birds is often more

-of other companies' and its total production in pounds
+than that of its competitors and its total production in pounds